userjack6880/Open-DMARC-Analyzer/README.md

 **[jsmitty12/phpWhois](https://github.com/jsmitty12/phpWhois/)**

 It is highly recommended that you install this package using composer.
 Instructions are found on the package's git page.
 This is required, and will replace most GeoIP data if you disable the MaxMind DB reader package.
-This package *will* require PHP 7.
+This package *will* require PHP 7 or newer.

 **[MaxMind DB Reader PHP API](https://github.com/maxmind/MaxMind-DB-Reader-php)**